jason-fox/fox.jason.watermark.auth/README.md

 #### Connecting to Authorization service

 Two settings are placed in the `cfg/configuration.properties` file.
-These Currently this just send a data to a simple authorization service defined below, which is assumed to be running on `localhost:3000` - amend the settings as necessary when hosting the service elsewhere.
+These currently just send a data to a simple authorization service defined below, which initially is assumed to be running on `localhost:3000` - amend the settings as necessary when hosting the service elsewhere.

 ```text